vanle2000/Chronic-disease-risks-in-US/README.md

 # Chronic Disease Risk Analytics in the U.S.

 I built this project to explore chronic disease risk across the United States using SQL, Tableau, and machine learning.
-My main goal is simple.
 I want to turn a large public health dataset into clear insights that a stakeholder can actually use.

-I start with SQL because that is where the real analysis happens.
-Then I use Tableau to tell the story visually.
-After that, I move into notebooks for deeper feature engineering and machine learning.

-This project is designed to show how I think through an analytics problem from the first business question to the final model.

 ## What I am trying to answer